Baseflow/flutter_cached_network_image/README.md

 ## Web support
 Web support uses standard widget "Image" and standard browser caching.
 Therefore, some properties are ignored (only in web version).

-I was unable to isolate BaseCacheManager from conditional import so I had to introduce a breaking change.
-This parameter is not available anymore and you are not capable of use another cache manager instead of the default one

 "CachedNetworkImageProvider" was NOT ported!